BIMI

 ### DMARC Is Not Enforcing for BIMI

-A checker says the domain's DMARC policy is missing, `p=none`, or otherwise not enforcing.
+A BIMI checker says your domain's DMARC policy is missing, `p=none`, or otherwise not enforcing.

-1. Use DMARC reports to find every system that sends as the domain.
+1. Use DMARC reports to find every system that sends mail as your domain.

-2. Fix legitimate senders so they pass aligned SPF or DKIM.
+2. Fix legitimate senders so they pass aligned SPF or aligned DKIM.

-3. Send real test emails and confirm DMARC passes.
+3. Send real test emails and confirm DMARC passes for those messages.

-4. Move DMARC from `p=none` toward `p=quarantine` or `p=reject` only when legitimate mail is ready.
+4. Move DMARC from `p=none` toward `p=quarantine` or `p=reject` only after legitimate mail is ready.

-> Do BIMI after the basics.
+> Set up BIMI after the basics.
 A logo can support trust, but it cannot replace authentication, permission, and wanted email.

 Related resources:

-- [DMARC](https://mailrith.com/guides/dmarc.md): Understand the policy BIMI commonly depends on.
+- [DMARC](https://mailrith.com/guides/dmarc.md): Understand the policy that BIMI commonly depends on.

 - [Sender Reputation and Spam Rate](https://mailrith.com/guides/sender-reputation-and-spam-rate.md): Understand why logo display is not the same as deliverability.